DEploid-dev/DEploid-Supplementary-Materials/benchMark/shapeit/README.md

 ## SHAPEIT

-To use `SHAPEIT`, we split the VCF file by chromosome IDs
+This directory contains code to infer strain haplotypes of mixed *Plasmodium falciparum* samples using [O'Connell *et al.* (2014)](#shapit)'s method.

+To use `SHAPEIT`, we first split the VCF file by chromosome IDs.
+Each file contains SNPs of the 27 lab mixed samples.
+The field `FORMAT` specifies the information of each sample at every site (row), which can be `GT:AD:DP:GQ:PL` or `GT:AD:DP:GQ:PGT:PID:PL`.
+Regardless which format it uses, it must include the attribute `GT`, which specifies the genotype of the site. `SHAPEIT` uses the `GT` information, and phase the sequence.
+Note that the genotypes are inferred by GATK Best Practices ([DePristo *et al.* 2011](#gatk)).

 ```bash
 tabix labMixed.vcf.gz